 Kirsty is an inspiring and respected strategic design leader with a proven track record delivering outstanding outcomes for organisations.
 From innovation and design to product strategy, Kristy drives complex projects home thanks to her unique, expert skills.

-Kym has extensive commercial experience gained in Australia and the UK in both private practice, in-house corporate roles and as a prior founder.
-Her in-house experience includes roles at Barclays Capital, Eurostar (UK), Bankwest and mid tier mining companies.
-Kym’s private practice experience was gained in one of WA’s largest local law firms Jackson McDonald and in the London office of a large international firm.
-Kym is a co-founder of a medical practice that services the mining industry in WA.
-She was also selected as part of the 2019 WA Government Start-Up Catalyst cohort.
+In her role as CEO and Co-Founder of The Volte, Kym manages the overall strategic direction and business development of the company.
+Kym has extensive commercial experience as a lawyer gained in Australia and the UK in both private practice and in-house corporate roles.
+Her in-house legal experience includes roles at Barclays Capital, Eurostar (UK), and mining companies.
+Kym’s private practice experience was gained at a large international law firm in London.
+Kym is a co-founder of a medical practice that services the mining industry in WA, founded in 2009.
+She was selected to be part of the prestigious national Startup Catalyst Program in London in June this year funded by the WA government.
+Kym is also a mother to 4 young children.

 Lakshini obtained her B.Sc. from Bangalore University, India and began her research career at the University of Colombo, Sri Lanka.
 In 2010, she took the courageous decision to move to Perth, to pursue higher education and a career in science.
 Recently graduated with a PhD in Medicine (UWA), Lakshini is passionate about understanding the molecular mechanisms leading to diabetic eye complications.
 Currently working as a Postdoctoral Research Officer at the Dobney Hypertension Centre, she is an accomplished scientist and a teacher and has done so without compromising her compassion, professional empathy and commitment to her family and friends.
 She is a young role model in STEM and has educated and inspired the community and the next generation of medical researchers.